cyverse-vice/jupyterlab-ML-Challenge-2025/README.md

 From the Tool you created, create an interactive Cyverse App

-I created an app called 'JupyterLab Minimal GPU'
+I created an app called 'ESIIL ML Challenge 2025'

 ### How do I know if the GPU is Enabled?